Spin-orbit driven $J_{eff} = 1/2$ magnetism in a d$^7$ triangular-lattice monolayer cobaltate: Magnetic ground states and phase diagram

 Moreover, we observe that the transition between the $Z_2$ VC and 120$^{\circ}$ AFM orders are further influenced by the off-diagonal couplings $\Gamma$ and $\Gamma'$.
 Specifically, small variations in $\Gamma$ and $\Gamma'$ selectively stabilize either phase: negative $\Gamma'$ favors the $Z_{2}$ VC order, whereas positive $\Gamma'$ promotes the 120$^{\circ}$ AFM state, with $\Gamma$ playing a comparatively minor role in shifting the phase boundaries.

-The choice of $J_2$ hardly affects the phase diagram.
-This was confirmed by examining the $J_1$--$J_3$ phase diagram for a physically reasonable range $J_2 \in [-0.5, 0.5]$~meV as guided from DFT, which produces only minor shifts in the phase boundaries, mainly between the spiral and 120$^{\circ}$ orders.
+A finite $J_2$ hardly affects the phase diagram.
+This was confirmed by examining the $J_1$--$J_3$ phase diagram for a physically reasonable range of $J_2 \in [-0.5, 0.5]$~meV as guided from DFT, which produces only minor shifts in the phase boundaries, mainly between the IC spiral and 120$^{\circ}$ orders.

-To examine the influence of quantum fluctuations, we perform ED calculations~\cite{Sandvik_2010} for the spin-$1/2$ triangular lattice on several finite clusters, including a $C_{6}$-symmetric 19-site cluster and two distinct $6\times4$ clusters with periodic boundary conditions (see Fig.~\ref{ClusterED}(a)–(c)).
+To examine the influence of quantum fluctuations, we perform ED calculations~\cite{Sandvik_2010} for the spin-$1/2$ triangular lattice on two distinct $6\times4$ clusters with periodic boundary conditions (see Fig.~\ref{ClusterED}(a) and (b))~\cite{Li_2015, Gong_2017}.
 The phase boundaries are obtained by combining results from these clusters, as each geometry probes different ordering tendencies and full triangular symmetry cannot be preserved in such finite clusters~\cite{Schmidt_2017}.
 The magnetic orders are identified from the static spin structure factor, $S(\mathbf{q}) = \langle \vec{S}_{-\mathbf{q}} \cdot \vec{S}_{\mathbf{q}} \rangle$, and the results are shown in Fig.~\ref{phase}(b) together with the ED-derived $J_1$-$J_3$ phase diagram.

 Antiferromagnetic $J_1$ and $J_3$ support 120$^{\circ}$ AFM order, which is identified from the peaks of $S(\mathbf{q})$ at the BZ corners (see Fig.~\ref{phase}(b)), a feature very similar to the energy minima obtained by the LT method shown in Fig.~\ref{phase}(a).
 This is further corroborated by the nearly isotropic nearest-neighbor bond correlations $\langle \vec{S}_i\cdot \vec{S}_{i+A}\rangle\approx |S|^2 cos(2\pi/3) = -0.125$ with $A=X,Y,Z$.
 The Z$_2$ VC phase identified in the LT method cannot be resolved in the ED analysis due to finite size effects leading to broadening of peaks at BZ corners.
+A recent experiment on a triangular spin-$1/2$ magnet~\cite{2025_Z2VC_exp} observing a $Z_2$ VC phase reinforces the LT prediction beyond the resolution limits of finite-size ED.
 Nevertheless, quantum fluctuations weaken perfect coplanarity relative to canonical 120$^{\circ}$ AFM order, as diagnosed by the spin-inertia tensor defined as~\citep{Brink_2016}

 where $\alpha, \beta \in \{x, y, z\}$.
 The eigenvalues of $\mathbb{I}$ distinguish the spin alignment: two vanishing eigenvalue indicates collinear order, one vanishing eigenvalue corresponds to coplanar order, and three comparable eigenvalues signify noncoplanar spin correlations, a characteristic feature associated with vortex-like states such as the Z$_2$ VC.